snoweye/pbdZMQ/README.md

 ## Interfaces

-The package contains 3 separate interfaces:
+The package contains 2 separate interfaces:

 1. One modeled after the ZeroMQ C interface (see help("czmq"))
-2. One modeled after the PyZMQ interface (see help("pyzmq"))
-3. One modeled after the rzmq interface (see help("rzmq"))
+2. One modeled after the rzmq interface (see help("rzmq"))

 ## Client/Server Example